yenicelik/yenicelik/README.md

 Oh, if you prefer all the business-terminology and hyping all the achievements one has ever come close to, you might enjoy [my linkedin profile](https://www.linkedin.com/in/david-yenicelik/) better.

-Please reach out to me on LinkedIn or on Telegram for any inquiries.
+Please reach out to me on LinkedIn for any inquiries.
 I like to connect with life-minded, driven and passionate people, and support you in any way I can.

 <!-- -->